plain-plain-text/simple-essay/README.md

     * `source`: The source of the epigraph `pdf-options`: This is a list of options for generating the pdf.
 They should be somewhat self-explanatory.
+    * `font`: This key, however, is a bit tricky, and it is commented out by default, because it is hard to predict what fonts are on someone’s computer.
+If you download and install [EB Garamond](http://www.georgduffner.at/ebgaramond/index.html), then you can uncomment the line as it is and have the pdf output typeset in EB Garamond.
+    * `font-settings`: This is a subgroup of font settings that may not apply to all fonts.

 ## Citation Style Language Files